-The next census will be conducted on April 1, 2020 per the constitution, which mandates that every 10 years, a full head count will be conducted nationwide.
+The next census will be conducted on April 1, 2020 per the constitution, which mandates that every 10 years every person in the nation will be counted and basic information collected.
 There are two primary purposes for the census: re-apportionment of the house seats in the Congress and allocation of more than 600 billion federal dollars each year to the states and communities.

 The Demographics Research Group has created this dedicated page to highlight the importance of the census, to inform the general public of the census process, and to share the work we do to help the Commonwealth ensure a complete count and fair representation of all Virginians.
-We will post reports, blog posts, and other credible information related to the 2020 census on this page, and we also welcome your submission of questions, which will help us to address your concerns.
+We will post reports, web series articles, and other credible information related to the 2020 census on this page, and we also welcome your submission of questions, which will help us to address your concerns.
 We have also posted information about the Census Bureau's differential privacy program and our efforts to brief thought leaders about the potential impact.
 Please contact us at firstname.lastname@example.org

 Our Census 2020 Series